jackchatelain/Connect4/README.md

 A fork of Connect 4 by [fbarth](https://github.com/fbarth), which is a fork of Connect 4 by [Keith Galli](https://github.com/KeithGalli)

+Features I added:
+- Show if game is a tie
+- Do nothing if the user tries to put a piece in a column that's full
+- Vsync for Windows and Linux (untested because I'm on MacOS)

 # Connect4-Python

 (The original readme is below, which has been translated to English with DeepL)